codegram/autility/Readme.md

-# utilities
+# autility

-A scraper that downloads PDF invoices from utility vendors.
+A scraper that automatically downloads PDF invoices from utility vendors.
 That's it.

 It will focus mainly on spanish vendors, but pull requests will be accepted to support as many vendors as possible.